Yracyy/IP-Tools/README.md

 ### 📊 CIDR Reference Table
 Full `/0` through `/32` table — subnet mask, wildcard mask, and usable host count for every prefix length.
 Click any entry to copy its subnet mask.

-## Tech

-Plain HTML, CSS, and vanilla JavaScript.
-No dependencies beyond Google Fonts and Font Awesome (loaded via CDN for icons/typography only — all IP math is done locally in-browser, nothing is sent anywhere).

 ## Usage